Sentinel-1D

 Sentinel-1D is a European radar imaging satellite launched in November 2025.
 It is the second of two additional satellites, and the fourth satellite overall, in the Sentinel-1 constellation, part of the European Union's Copernicus programme for Earth observation.
 The satellite is equipped with a C-SAR sensor, capable of providing high-resolution imagery regardless of weather conditions.
 It is designed to replace Sentinel-1A, which had been in orbit for 11 years at the time of Sentinel-1D's launch, long beyond its planned mission duration.
-Sentinel-1D will work in tandem with Sentinel-1C, orbiting 180° apart.
+Sentinel-1D works in tandem with Sentinel-1C, orbiting 180° apart.

 Applications

-Like the other Sentinel-1 satellites, Sentinel-1D will use its radar to capture high-resolution images over land, ice, and sea.
+Like the other Sentinel-1 satellites, Sentinel-1D uses its radar to capture high-resolution images over land, ice, and sea.
 These freely accessible data are used in land management and disaster response, e.g. for real-time flood detection and monitoring or hurricane and earthquake damage detection.

 The Sentinel-1 satellites can detect ground movement changes in terms of millimetres per year, which is used for monitoring agriculture, construction, or infrastructure like railway networks, as well as for predicting landslides.

 Both Sentinel-1D and Sentinel-1C include an Automated Identification System (AIS) instrument for detecting AIS signals from marine vessels in coastal areas and the Arctic.
 This, combined with ship detection in the satellite's radar images, is used in maritime surveillance for monitoring shipping traffic, as well as oil spills, illegal fishing, and other suspicious maritime activities.